The Blue Sustainability and Society Initiative (BSSI):

 i.
 Why Blue Sustainability Requires History

-The Blue Sustainability and Society Initiative (BSSI) is founded on the premise that ocean-related crises are not solely environmental or technical problems, but deeply historical ones.
-Long before “sustainability” or “climate change” were watchwords, people around the world had different ideas about marine abundance and scarcity, who should have access to marine resources, how oceanic spaces should be governed, and how people and states should be held accountable for using marine resources.
-These ideas affected how communities used the ocean and imagined its uses, and they continue to influence assumptions about what the sea has to offer humans, and what it can withstand.
+The Blue Sustainability and Society Initiative (BSSI) approaches problems of the sea from the understanding that crises about ocean resources are not only environmental or technical problems, but historical ones.
+Well before “sustainability” or “climate change” were modern mantras, people around the world conceived of marine abundance and scarcity differently, who had access to marine resources differently, how ocean spaces ought to be governed differently, and how humans and states should be made accountable for extracting marine resources differently.
+These conceptions shaped how communities used the sea and how they thought about using it.
+They continue to shape assumptions about what the sea can provide to humans and what it can endure.

-By asking questions about the past, historians can help us see how certain ideas and practices, about extracting marine resources, consuming seafood, and governing marine spaces, became normalised.
-Overfishing, hyperactivity in maritime trade, depletion, and coastal transformation did not begin in the twentieth or twenty-first centuries, but were instituted slowly through learned habits, imperial ideologies, market mechanisms, and knowledges that cast the sea as boundless, removed from human control, or unworthy of political consideration.
-BSSI therefore treats history not as background context, but as a crucial analytical tool for understanding how current crises were made possible.
+Questioning the past can help us understand how ideas and practices surrounding the extraction of sea resources, eating fish, and governing ocean spaces became normalised.
+Overfishing, hyperactivity, depletion and coastal transformation did not suddenly arise in the twentieth or twenty-first centuries.
+They were normalised gradually through learnt behaviours, imperial ideologies, market forces and knowledges that perceive the sea to be infinitely abundant, beyond human jurisdiction or undeserving of political attention.
+BSSI therefore uses history as more than background context, but as an analytical tool to understand how we came to face these crises.

 ii.
 Why the Past Still Matters: Responding to the “We Survived Anyway” Objection